The Elementary Theory of the Frobenius Automorphisms

 \proof If $\sum c_i x_i = \sum c_i y_i$, $x,y \in X $ distinct, then $c = (c_1,\ldots,c_n)$ has transformal dimension $<n$ over $K(x,y)$.
 Thus $\{c: (\exists x \neq y \in X) c \cdot x = c \cdot y \}$ has transformal dimension $\leq (n-1) + 2 trans. dim (X) = n-1$.
 So for any $c$, outside a proper difference subscheme of $\Aa^n$, $H(x) = \sum c_i x_i$ is injective.

 \<{cor}\lbl{fin-dim-1} Let $X$ be a projective difference scheme of finite total dimension over a field $k$, with $k$ not twisted-periodic.
-Then there exists a linear projection to $\Pp^1$, defined over $k$, point-injective on $X$. \>{cor}
+Then there exists a linear projection to $\Pp^1$, defined over $k$, point- injective on $X$. \>{cor}

 \proof Say $X \subset \Pp^n$.
 The set of hyperplanes passing through some point of $X$ is contained in a difference scheme of transformal dimension $n-1$.
 So there exists a hyperplane defined over $k$ and avoiding $X$.
 Thus we may assume $X \subset \Aa^n$.
 Now \ref{tpl} applies.